confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 ## Test plan

 We will do unit tests and integration tests with failure scenarios where we cover the cases:
-1. Request is forwarded to a stanby.
+1. Request is forwarded to a standby.
 2. Request is forward to the most caught-up standby.
-3. Request fails if lag of stanbys is more than acceptable lag configuration.
+3. Request fails if lag of standbys is more than acceptable lag configuration.

+We will look into muckrake or cc-system-tests.
 ## Documentation Updates

 Need to add documentation about the configuration parameters regarding the failure detection policy,